Dopassword/Dopassword/README.md

 - [X] User can register a new account with the password manager
 - [X] User can login
-- [] User can add a new account
+- [X] User can add a new account
-- [] User can add a corresponding password
+- [X] User can add a corresponding password
-- [] User can name an account
+- [X] User can name an account
-- [] User can remove an account from the password manager
+- [X] User can remove an account from the password manager
-- [] User can update password
+- [X] User can update password
-- [] User can view all accounts in a list
+- [X] User can view all accounts in a list

 **Optional Nice-to-have Stories**

 - [] User can generate a new password
 - [] Two-factor authentication
 - [] User can search for an account
+- [] User can copy password to clipboard
-- [] Add logos for applications
+- [X] Add logos for applications

 ### 2. Screen Archetypes